ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

   - Applied development process and tools supporting it
     - For example, how did you use issues, Kanban boards, etc. to organize open tasks

-Distribution of tasks among the team members has been done through GitHub's issues.
+Distribution of tasks among the team members has been done through GitHub's issues and a Kanban board.
 When new tasks came up they were added as issues on GitHub and assigned a team memnber.
+These issues were tracked on the Kanban board using a standard layout containing sections for TODO, In Progress, Under Review and Done.
+By using both Github Projects and Github Issues we have seamless integration between issues and kanban tasks which gives us a better overview of the project status.

   - How do you monitor your systems and what precisely do you monitor?
   - What do you log in your systems and how do you aggregate logs?